-All development meeting the thresholds set out below will be expected to submit a Health Impact Assessment:
+All development meeting the thresholds set out below will be expected to submit a Health Impact Assessment (HIA):

 - A. Major development within an Air Quality Management Area;

 - B. Developments which contain any of the following uses:

-- Hot-food takeaways;
+- i.
+Hot food takeaways;

-- Betting Shops;
+- ii.
+Betting shops;

-- Casinos and amusement arcades; and/or
+- iii.
+Casinos and amusement arcades; and/or

-- Pay-day loan shops;
+- iv.
+Pay-day loan shops;

-- C. Developments of a scale referable to the Greater London Authority (as set out in legislation).

-13.16 Health Impact Assessments can be used to not only assess the health and well-being impacts of development, but also embed health and well-being into new developments.
-The London Plan (2021) defines Health Impact Assessments as "a systematic framework to identify the potential impacts of a development proposal, policy or plan on the health and well-being of the population and highlight any health inequalities that may arise".
-There are many different tools that can be used to undertake a Health Impact Assessment, including the Healthy Urban Development Unit (HUDU) Health Impact Assessment tool (31) or the Ben Cave Associates tool (32) and the Public Health HIA Guidance.
-Any Health Impact Assessment method will be acceptable, as long as it sets out clearly the health and well-being impacts of the proposal, how they have or will be mitigated (where necessary) and what the benefits of the proposals will be.

-Assessments ' will first require a 'Rapid Health Impact Assessment'.
+- C. Developments of a scale referable to the Greater London Authority (as set out in legislation). - 13.16 Health Impact Assessments can be used to not only assess the health and well-being impacts of development, but also embed health and well-being into new developments.
+The London Plan defines Health Impact Assessments as "a systematic framework to identify the potential impacts of a development proposal, policy or plan on the health and well-being of the population and highlight any health inequalities that may arise".
+There are many different tools that can be used to undertake a Health Impact Assessment, including the Healthy Urban Development Unit (HUDU) Health Impact Assessment tool (28) or the Ben Cave Associates tool(29) and the Public Health HIA Guidance.
+Any Health Impact Assessment method will be acceptable, as long as it sets out clearly the health and well-being impacts of the proposal, how they have or will be mitigated (where necessary) and what the benefits of the proposals will be. - 13.17 All development meeting the thresholds set out in Policy 49 'Health Impact Assessments' will first require a 'Rapid Health Impact Assessment'.
 This involves a brief assessment of health impacts, including a literature review of quantitative and qualitative local evidence.
 Following consideration of the Rapid Health Impact Assessment, the Council may require additional information from the applicant or request the submission of a comprehensive Health Impact Assessment where adverse outcomes could be expected regarding the significance or likelihood of the impact occurring.
 Developments of a scale referable to the Greater London Authority (as set out in legislation) will be normally be required to complete and submit a detailed (comprehensive) Health Impact Assessment.
-Applicants for planning permission are advised to contact the Council's Public Health Team to agree the scope for comprehensive Health Impact Assessments.
+Applicants for planning permission are advised to contact the Council's Public Health Team to agree the scope for comprehensive Health Impact Assessments. - 13.18 In implementing this policy, the Council will use the planning application validation process to check for compliance with Health Impact Assessment requirements.
+Where an Environmental Impact Assessment (EIA) is required, the Council will expect this to also address Health Impact Assessment requirements.
+To guide implementation, the Council intends to establish a steering group involving the Planning Policy & Public Health Teams and prepare a toolkit on Health Impact Assessments for additional guidance.